 Attendance: At the start of each semester, each student must report in person to the instructor of each course to learn the specific attendance requirements, including number of absences allowed.
 A record of the student's attendance in each class is kept by the instructor.
 Reasonable attendance is expected for every student in a class.
 While faculty members may modify attendance policies as they see fit, reasonable absence is defined as twice the number of times a class meets per week.
-Absence without an excuse may result in the student receiving a grade of G. Excessive absences may result in the student form the course.
+Absence without an excuse may result in the student receiving a grade of G. Excessive absences may result in the student or withdrawn from the course.

-Grades: P/N System In order to encourage students to take course work outside their area of specialization, each student who is in good standing may select one course each semester to be graded P or N during the week indicated on the acadmic calendar.
+Grades: P/N System Each student above the freshman year who is in good standing may select one course each semester to be graded P or N during the week indicated on the acadmic calendar.
+This policy is for the purpose of encouraging students to take course work outside their area of specialization.
 The course may not be one required for graduation or required or recommended for the student's major.
-If awarded a P or N grade, the course will not count for General Education, Business Core requirements or any major or minor requirements.
+Students must apply for such a course during the period specified in the academic calendar.